DID YOU MISS THE WORKSHOP?

 Breakfast and lunch daily from Sept 8th through 11th is included, along with a Saturday night community BBQ.
 Some healthy snack food or leftovers may be available daily but not guaranteed.
 Dinner will be your responsibility, with abundant nearby options, and cooking and dishwashing areas available to you in order to prepare your own.
 Safeway, Winco and Organic grocery all within 2.5 miles of site.

 You will have the option to attend for just the weekend (and watch a recording of the Introduction to Hempcrete presentation) or the full 4.5 days (and attend the Introduction to Hempcrete presentation in-person.

-One-third of total fee minimum as deposit when you register in order to secure your spot, one-third more by August 29th at the latest, with the balance due before arrival (unless other arrangements are made).
+Half of total fee minimum as deposit when you register in order to secure your spot, with the balance due before September 7th (unless other arrangements are made).

 NEW: Teens Welcomed Teens aged 12-18 welcome to participate at 33% of Adult Fee at time of registration.
 CONDITIONS: Teen Participant MUST be accompanied by a parent or guardian who is also registered to participate.
 100% of Teen fee must be paid upon registration (i.e. 100% paid as deposit). (#Child #Minor #Children)